-In Song Thrush class, Miss Reid is our teacher.
+In Song Thrush class, Miss Thomas is our teacher.

-Mrs Saunders is our learning support assistant in Song Thrush class every day and Mrs Clarke also works with the children in Year 2 daily.
+Mrs Hedge and Mrs Steer are our learning support assistant's in Song Thrush class every day and Mrs Clarke also works with the children in Year 2 daily.

 As a class, we have set up our class commitments.
 These are behaviours we have agreed need to be shown to help everyone learn.
 Our commitments are:

 - We will always be kind others.

 - We will always talk about our feelings